Your step by step guide to becoming a first home buyer.

 The single most important step after checking eligibility is knowing your true borrowing ceiling.
 This it’s a critical piece of strategy.

 • Calculate Your Capacity: Your borrowing capacity is the maximum amount a lender will realistically give you.
 It’s calculated based on your income, expenses, and debts.
 Knowing this number gives you a non-negotiable budget and stops you wasting time on properties out of your reach.
+We capture some key information from you so

 • Secure Pre-Approval: Getting pre-approval confirms your borrowing capacity so you can bid confidently at auctions up to your limit.
+We prefer unconditional pre-approval which means a human’s reviewed all your situation (not an automated response) so you know exactly what’s possible.

 • Strategise Your Deposit: Beyond the schemes, you’ll also need a plan to reach you deposit amount.
 The new 5% deposit scheme means you’ll only need a $25k deposit for a $500k property.
 So the entry point is getting easier for for first home buyers.
 However this benefit is balanced out by the fact you’ll have to borrow the other 95%.